Heart Disease Prevention Starts in Childhood

 protect their hearts:

-Get about 60 minutes of moderate to vigorous physical activity most days of the week
+about 60 minutes of moderate to vigorous physical activity most days of the week.

-in childhood.
 This can be broken up throughout the day into 2 or more periods of activity.
+This

-Since many kids trade being active for sitting in front of the television or a computer,
+Since many kids trade being active for sitting in front of the TV or a computer, keep

 Don’t expose your kids to cigarette smoke.
 Ban smoking in your house and car.
 Don't